skip to content

 Where a person is charged with stalking they are taken to have been charged in the alternative with offensive behaviour.
 This means that if the court is not satisfied that the offence of stalking has been made out but there is sufficient evidence to establish an offence of offensive behaviour, the court may convict the person of offensive behaviour [Criminal Law Consolidation Act 1935 (SA) s 19AA(3) - see also Summary Offences Act 1953 (SA) s 7].

-Cyber stalking and Cyber bullying
+Cyber stalking and cyber bullying

 Cyber stalking is the use of information technologies to harass and intimidate an individual.
 It is similar to traditional forms of stalking but the use of sophisticated technology can make intrusions into a victim’s life far beyond those possible by physical harassment.
+Some incidents of cyber stalking may be captured by South Australian offences such as the offence of stalking discussed above.

 Cyber bullying may constitute an assault under s 20 of the Criminal Law Consolidation Act 1935 (SA) if the bully threatens to physically hurt the victim, provided there is a real possibility that the bully will carry out the threat or they are in a position to carry out the threat and intend to do so.
+See also Assault.

 Cyber bullying and trolling may also be defamatory (damaging to a person’s reputation) – see Defamation.

-Stalking, cyber stalking and cyber bullying : Last Revised: Tue Jul 12th 2022
+Stalking, cyber stalking and cyber bullying : Last Revised: Wed Jan 8th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.